-USB-Cereal is a powerful, fully open source development tool that simplifies testing, development, debugging, and manufacturing of devices that utilize USB-C. Using USB-C’s extended capabilities this unique hardware saves time and effort through simplified debug and factory log capture, uncomplicated command line interface and firmware update procedures.
+USB-Cereal is a powerful, fully open source development tool that simplifies testing, development, debugging, and manufacturing of devices that support USB Type-C. Using USB Type-C’s extended capabilities, this unique hardware accessory saves time and effort by enabling the capture of debug and factory logs, providing a simple command-line interface, and facilitating firmware updates.

-Put simply, what makes USB-Cereal so useful is that it enables simple UART serial communication with the host device using the sideband pins typically dedicated to device-specific applications.
+Put simply, what makes USB-Cereal so useful is that it enables simple UART serial communication with the host device through the sideband pins that are typically dedicated to device-specific applications.

 The original USB-Cereal was an open source project that originated at Google.
-That project has been widely distributed and utilized internally to great success.
-This USB-Cereal fork by 0xDA makes those same robust capabilities available to developers.
-There has been a complete redesign with steep BOM cost optimization, and 0xDA has ensured that all high speed traces are routed on internal layers to avoid problems with emissions testing.
+This USB-Cereal fork by 0xDA LLC makes those same robust capabilities available to developers.
+There has been a complete redesign, with quality and BOM-cost optimization, and 0xDA LLC has ensured that all high-speed traces are routed optimally.

-USB-Cereal’s goal is to cut development/debugging/testing time and save component costs for makers, hackers, hardware/firmware/software engineers, testers, and everyone who loves USB-C. USB-C is becoming ever more popular and ubiquitous and we believe USB-Cereal and the elegant and simple methodology it uses will become more popular and useful over time.
+USB-Cereal’s goal is to cut development, debugging, and testing time while saving on component costs for hardware, firmware, software engineers, and makers, hackers, testers, and who choose to use the increasingly popular and ubiquitous USB Type-C standard.
+USB-Cereal and the elegant and simple methodology it uses will become more popular and useful over time.

-You can find all open source information, including hardware and design files, in our GitHub repo.
+You can find all of our open source information, including our hardware design files, in our GitHub repo.
 0xDA LLC is also commited to provide support as much as possible over the email.

 "0xDA's Dmitrii Votintcev leveraged an open source project from Google to develop USB-Cereal, an open source development tool."